 Other equivalent competence and attainment will be taken into account and your individual circumstances can be discussed at interview or at our information evenings.

-All applicants will be interviewed, will undertake an initial assessment in English and Maths and must present an example of current work.
+All applicants will be interviewed.
+You may be asked to undertake an initial assessment in English and Maths and must present an example of current work.

 For the riding pathway, the minimum riding requirement is being able to walk, trot and canter confidently and in balance and to be able to jump a small course of fences.
 Riders will be assessed at the start of the course and those not achieving this standard will be offered the non-riding option.